 - Active Shooter(s) on campus

 - Hostage/barricade situation

 - Riot

 - Suspicious package with confirmation

 - Tornado

 - · Fire/Explosion

-- · Suspicious death
+- Suspicious death

 - Structural damage to a College building

 - Biological threat (anthrax, etc.)

 - · Significant flooding

 - · Gas leak

-- · Hazardous materials spill, etc.
+- Hazardous materials spill, etc.

-Immediately upon confirmation by the Director of Security or designee that an immediate threat as verbally reported by first responders, announced by the National Weather Service, or notified verbally by local law enforcement is real, the President of the College or designee and the Vice President and Chief Operating Officer (VP/COO) or designee will be notified by cell phone or in person.
+Immediately upon witnessing a threat or having verbal or written confirmation of a threat by the County Communications Center (911 Center), or local Sheriff of law enforcement, the Director of Security or designee will notify the President of the College or designee and the Executive Vice President and Chief Operating Officer (VP/COO) by cell phone or in person whichever is quicker.

-The VP/COO or designee will then determine the means of the emergency notification and will, without delay, taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgement of responsible authorities, compromise efforts to assist a civilian or to contain, respond or otherwise mitigate the emergency.
+The EVP/COO or designee will then determine the means of the emergency notification and will, without delay, considering the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgement of responsible authorities, compromise efforts to assist a civilian or to contain, respond or otherwise mitigate the emergency.